val-mzn/estimate/README.md

 - **Vote Progress Tracking**: Visual indicators showing voting status
 - **Task Statistics**: View estimation metrics and progress

+## Demo

+A demo instance is available at: [https://estimate.valmzn.ch/create-room](https://estimate.valmzn.ch/create-room)

+**⚠️ Important Notice**: This is a quality/testing server and not a production environment.
+The service may be unstable or temporarily unavailable as it is primarily used for testing purposes.
+For production use, please deploy your own instance following the instructions in the [Quick Start](#quick-start) section.

 ## Tech Stack

 ### Backend